 The Port of Melbourne is Australia’s largest container, automotive and general cargo port servicing international and domestic shipping lines carrying cargo to and from Melbourne through Port Philip Bay.
-It handles around 36 per cent of national container trade and is one of the top 60 container ports in the world (based on 2015 figures).
-It is visited by over 3,000 ships each year and handles over 2.6 million containers annually.
+It is visited by over 3,000 ships each year and handles more than 2.6 million containers annually.

 Cargo is imported or exported via a range of port users in the supply chain, such as the shipping lines, stevedores, transport providers, freight forwarders and cargo owners.

 In 2016, the Victorian Parliament passed legislation that allowed the leasing of the Port of Melbourne’s commercial operations to a private operator.
-The government awarded the fifty-year lease to the Lonsdale Consortium (comprising Future Fund, Queensland Investment Corporation, Global Infrastructure Partners and OMERS (a Canadian pension fund).
+The government subsequently awarded a 50-year lease to the Lonsdale Consortium (comprising Future Fund, Queensland Investment Corporation, Global Infrastructure Partners and OMERS).

-The new leaseholder has chosen to retain the Port of Melbourne name and took over operations at the port on 1 November 2016.
+The new leaseholder retained the Port of Melbourne name and took over operations on 1 November 2016.
 The lease includes: